erictepper/mines/README.md

+# mines
-# Minesweeper, ver.
-0.9
+ver.
+0.9.0

 ### General Info
-A from-scratch Java implementation of Minesweeper, taking advantage of the java.awt.Graphics library.
+A from-scratch Java clone of Minesweeper, taking advantage of the java.awt.Graphics library.
 Class code can be found in [src/main/java](../master/src/main/java).

 This project requires Maven 3.1.2 to build and can be built by running `mvn clean package` from the command line.
-This will build the project in the `target/` directory, and the application can then be run from the `minesweeper-0.9.jar` java executable.
+This will build the project in the `target/` directory, and the application can then be run from the `mines-0.9.jar` java executable.

 ### Versions
-**Version 0:** Minesweeper game, with only expert mode available, and no option to reset or create a new game.
+**Version 0:** Mines game, with only expert mode available, and no option to reset or create a new game.

 **Version 0.1:** Ability to reset and create new game added, with all three difficulties available - beginner, intermediate, and advanced.